q7tech/.github/profile/README.md

-# Who are we?
+# What we do?

-"We" are a tech organization dedicated to low level development.
+We are an organization dedicated to high level sh*t.

-# Projects
+# What is this for?
-Here, you can find things like brainlack and other low level projects!
-Hopefully you enjoy the projects.
+This is used to store [my](https://github.com/westillthinking) other projects that arent C/C++/C# on my account.

-# sponsor?
+# Can I join?
-No we will not sponsor you.
-We will also refuse to do things for money.
-You developers deserve to get everything for free.
+Depends.
+Are you a skilled developer or engineer?
+Are you good with high level languages?
+If yes, just send my a message on Discord at: .stillinthelimbo